-In addition to jazz, An Yá performs regularly with the Asheville Symphony, Hendersonville Symphony, and Brevard Philharmonic.
+In addition to jazz, she performs regularly with the Asheville Symphony, Hendersonville Symphony, and Brevard Philharmonic.
 She has performed with the Memphis Symphony, Germantown Symphony, Fletcher Opera Institute, Blue Ridge Orchestra, and the Master Players Festival Orchestra.
 In high school, she toured Europe with the Memphis Youth Symphony.
 She was a member of the residential Giannini Quartet at the UNC School of the Arts.
 She performed in master classes led by Kim Kashkashian, Ludwig Schmalhofer, Karen Ritscher, Jennifer Thompson of the Daedalus Quartet, and Sean Lee.
 She has performed at the Chamber Music Society at Lincoln Center, the Stevens Center for Performing Arts, and New York Live Arts.

 She currently teaches middle school orchestra at Carolina Day School and is a regular volunteer at Girls Rock Asheville.
-She holds a Bachelor of Science in Wildlife Sociology from the University of Vermont, where she was a McNair Scholar and researched grassland songbird dialects, wildlife behavior, and animals and society.
-She holds a Bachelor of Music in Viola Performance from the University of North Carolina School of the Arts.
-She studied viola with Lila Brown and Sheila Browne.
+She holds a Bachelor of Science from the University of Vermont, where she was a McNair Scholar and researched avian ecology and bioacoustics for three years, and a Bachelor of Music in Viola Performance from the University of North Carolina School of the Arts where she studied with Lila Brown and Sheila Browne.
 When she is not performing or teaching music, she is very active in animal advocacy.